SizheHu/Raster-to-Graph/README.md

 (If you would like to know the version information of all packages, please refer to the `requirements_full.txt`.)

 ## Data
 ### Note: Applications for relevant data will be processed uniformly every Sunday evening.
+###
+### If you haven't received it by Monday morning (UTC+8), please check your spam folder.
+### If you really haven't received it, please contact me: 2024010072@mail.hfut.edu.cn.
+I will send you a new one.

 Our dataset includes: